 Your carrier packet as a hotshot operator

-Brokers and shippers treat hotshot carriers the same as semi operators when it comes to documentation.
-You still need a complete carrier packet with your MC number, DOT number, insurance information, equipment details, and broker-carrier agreement before any broker will give you a load.
+Brokers and shippers treat hotshot carriers exactly the same as semi operators when it comes to documentation.
+You need a complete hotshot carrier packet with your MC number, DOT number, insurance information, equipment details, and broker-carrier agreement before any broker will give you a load.